RamiBenAmor/Smart-AI-RH-Assistant/README.md

 ---

-## ✅ Status

-🧪 Project under active development.
-Contributions, ideas, and feedback are welcome.

----

 ## 📎 Demo

-A short demo video of the platform in action is available.
+A  demo video of the platform in action is available.
 All emails shown in the video are invalid and used purely for privacy purposes.

 ---